Table of contents

 Tip 3: Organize, combine, and prioritize your goals

 Take the big list you made and highlight the most important ones.
-Differentiate between easy goals and tough goals that line up with your ideal self you envisioned at the beginning.
+Differentiate between easy goals and tough goals that line up with the ideal self you envisioned at the beginning.
 Set aside goals that don’t move you towards your ideal, as well as goals where success is difficult to determine.
-The best goals are measurable, realistic, and don’t take away from your biggest priorities.
+The best goals are measurable and realistic and don’t detract from your biggest priorities.

 For example, you may want to join more committees at school, but that may be difficult if your biggest priority is to spend more time at home with your family.
 Knowing your priorities helps to sort your goals.